Song-Lin-git/DeclarativeQt/README.md

 - ***Style Modifier***: `DqtStyle` & `DqtStyleEditor`

-While `DqtStyle` encapsulates the basic stylesheet syntax, `DqtStyleEditor` integrated with the state-driven mechanism and should be used with the **styled components**.
+While `DqtStyle` encapsulates the basic QSS syntax, `DqtStyleEditor` integrated with the state-driven mechanism and should be used with the **styled components**.

 ```text